kidereo/react-searchable-dropdown-component/README.md

 `isSearchable` will enable your dropdown options to be search inside their `"key":"value"` pairs.
 A text input will appear just above all other options.
 This parameter is optional and can be omitted if not necessary.

 ### `parentElementStateSetter={wrapper}`
-`parentElementStateSetter` will enable you to capture dropdown state change in its parent component.
-This could be useful if you use this dropdown in a form, for example, to keep the form's state in one place.
+`parentElementStateSetter` enables you to capture dropdown state change in its parent component.
+This is especially useful when you use this dropdown in a form, for example, to keep the form's state in one place.

         const [homeState, setHomeState] = useState('');
         const wrapperSetHomeState = useCallback(value => {